jrandj/FPL-draft-picker/README.md

 app.py -myLeague <value> -myTeamName <value> -ffslogin <value> -ffspassword <value>
 ```
 Values for the parameters can be found as per the below:
-* myLeague - This can be found by inspecting the HTTP calls to `/api/league/` from draft.premierleague.com.
+* myLeague - This can be found by inspecting the HTTP GET request to the details endpoint (e.g. `draft.premierleague.com/api/league/<value>/details`) from the League tab in your browsers developer console.
-* myTeamName - The name of the team as shown at draft.premierleague.com.
+* myTeamName - The name of the team as shown at `draft.premierleague.com`.
 * ffslogin - Fantasy football scout login.
 * ffspassword - Fantasy football scout password.